Smallpox

 Contraindications:

-• Persons with immunodeficiency should not receive live virus vaccines.
+• Individuals with immunodeficiency should not receive live virus vaccines.

-• Pregnant women should weigh risks and benefits before use.
+• Pregnant women should weigh the risks and benefits before vaccination.

-Pre-vaccination assessment of health status is necessary.
-Contact with immunocompromised individuals should be avoided within 4 weeks post-vaccination.
+Pre-vaccination assessment of health status is necessary, and contact with immunocompromised persons should be avoided within 4 weeks post-vaccination.

 Interactions with Other Treatments

-Concurrent use with immunosuppressants (such as corticosteroids) can reduce vaccine efficacy and should be spaced at least 4 weeks apart.
-Combining antiviral drugs with CYP3A4 inducers (like rifampin) may require dose adjustments.
+Concurrent use with immunosuppressants (such as corticosteroids) can reduce vaccine efficacy; a minimum interval of 4 weeks is recommended.
+Combining antiviral drugs with CYP3A4 enzyme inducers (like rifampin) may require dosage adjustments.

 Effectiveness and Evidence